rs-costa/ObjComparison/README.md

 -max/min*.m: objective functions.

 -pareto*.m: pareto optimization with 2 or 3 objective functions.
-The algorithm being applied is epsilon-constraint[1].
+The algorithm being applied is epsilon-constraint [1].
+Not used in the article.

 2) Data: